Anurag1096/Anurag1096/README.md

 ### Hi there 👋

-I am currently looking for an oppurtunity in the field of Machine learning and Deep learning and Software development
+I am currently looking for an oppurtunity in the field of Software development

 - 🔭 I’m currently working on ... web development